|The Green Papers|

 Tuesday 15 March 2016: North Carolina Primary.
-Polling hours 6:30a-7:30p EDT (1030-2330 UTC).
+Hours 6:30a-7:30p EDT (1030-2330 UTC).
 In extraordinary circumstances, the county board of elections may direct that the polls remain open until 8:30 p.m.
 Delegate Pledging: Proportional Primary.
 Voter Eligibility: Modified Primary.

 Tuesday 15 March 2016: 107 of 120 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in today's North Carolina Presidential Primary.
 A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at either the congressional district or statewide level.
 How the Democratic Proportional Delegate Allocation Math works.

 List of delegates from the North Carolina Democratic Party.

 Saturday 16 April 2016: County Conventions.
 The conventions start between 10a and 2p and election delegates to the Congressional District and State Conventions.
 At these meetings, delegates are not required to declare their Presidential preferences.

 Saturday 21 May 2016 - Congressional District Conventions.
 The Conventions start between 10a and 2p.
 National Convention district level delegates are selected according to the results of the primary.

 Saturday 11 June 2016: State Convention in Raleigh.
 Delegate selection begins at 10a.